 Course Work.
 The most common class is the lecture-discussion; there also are many seminars, workshops, clinical courses with individual attention, supervised internship and field experiences, and individually planned field studies and theses.
 For those students in teacher education, courses emphasize the relationship between school practice and findings from educational research and the psychological and social foundations of education.
 For those students with human service and/or professional development goals, courses emphasize the interrelationship between the concepts and research underlying the discipline or field of endeavor and the acquisition of professional roles through directed practice experiences.
 Requirements of most programs, except for internships, can be met through late afternoon, evening, and summer semester.

 Advising.
-The student should inquire at the Credential and Graduate Services Center, BH 244, for referral to the proper advisor in the major department and for information about procedures.
-Students applying for admission to the Special Interest Program must consult the Chair of the Department of Equity, Leadership Studies, and Instructional Technologies.
-The student should confer with the advisor frequently to develop and maintain a working relationship based on direct acquaintance.
+The student should inquire at the Education Graduate Office, BH 240, for referral to the proper adviser in the major department and for information about procedures.
+Students applying for admission to the Special Interest Program must consult the Chair of the Department of Administration and Interdisciplinary Studies.
+The student should confer with the adviser frequently to develop and maintain a working relationship based on direct acquaintance.
 These conferences along with formal records help to provide a basis for individual planning and assessment of student programs.